Kasis11/Changi-Airport-chatbot/README.md

-A chatbot using a Large Language Model and Vector Database
+A ChatBot Using a Large Language Model and Vector Database and Groq.